 - Cut 6 pieces of 4 x 4 inch parchment paper squares and place them onto a large baking sheet.
 Set aside.

-- To make our dough, whisk together dry ingredients in a large mixing bowl.
+- To make the dough: whisk together dry ingredients in a large mixing bowl.
 Then whisk in wet ingredients until well combined.
 The dough should be tacky but slightly dry enough so you can work with it.

 - Scrape the sides of the bowl with a spatula and transfer the ball of dough onto a large working surface lightly dusted with tapioca starch.
 Roll the dough into a smooth ball and slice it into two equal portions with a dough cutter or knife.